modelscope/FunASR/README.md

 3. We referred [Wenet](https://github.com/wenet-e2e/wenet) for building dataloader for large scale data training.
 4. We acknowledge [ChinaTelecom](https://github.com/zhuzizyf/damo-fsmn-vad-infer-httpserver) for contributing the VAD runtime.
 5. We acknowledge [RapidAI](https://github.com/RapidAI) for contributing the Paraformer and CT_Transformer-punc runtime.
-6. We acknowledge [DeepScience](https://www.deepscience.cn) for contributing the grpc service.
 6. We acknowledge [AiHealthx](http://www.aihealthx.com/) for contributing the websocket service and html5.

 ## License